cliffhall/nifty-cannon-contracts/README.md

 ### Configure Environment
 Create a file called `environments.js` with
 - The following info for each Ethereum network environment.
-  * `forkNode`: the url endpoint for forking the ethereum network
-  * `forkBlock`: the block to fork the network ethereum from
   * `txNode`: the endpoint for sending ethereum transactions
   * `mnemonic`: a valid ethereum HD wallet seed phrase